dokester/BayesicFitting/docs/EclipsingStars.md

 <p>

-In eq.8 we have the ratio of the masses of the stars, m<sub>1</sub>&nbsp;/&nbsp;m<sub2</sub>, which is another unknown that appears as an extra parameter in the model.
+In eq.8 we have the ratio of the masses of the stars, m<sub>1</sub>&nbsp;/&nbsp;m<sub>2</sub>, which is another unknown that appears as an extra parameter in the model.
+Second order approximations would turn the stars into eqq-shapes where the pointy parts are directed to each other, eventually resulting th mass transfer from one star to the other.
+However that would not be the stable situation we should consider.

 In the analogous equation for the ellipticity of star 1, the same ratio appears, but now in the inverse.
 So in total we have one extra parameters, governing the tidal distortion, which as a bonus, --for all it's worth--, even represents something physical, the mass ratio of the stars.